IepIweidieng/TJAPlayer3/tja.md

       | Konga `4` | <ruby>チャン<rt>Chan</rt></ruby> | <ruby>チャ<rt>Cha</rt></ruby> | <ruby>チャ<rt>Cha</rt></ruby> | <ruby>チャッ<rt>Cha'</rt></ruby>
       | End of bar | *ーっ!!* &ndash;!! | (none) | (none) | *ーっ!!* &ndash;!!
       * End of bar: End of roll-type notes with bar (after Taiko & Konga `5`, `6`, `D`, `H`, & `I`)
-    * For roll-type notes, If the roll end is an `8`, the nearest non-yet-consumed `#SENOTECHANGE` command non-after the `8` takes effect, otherwise the nearest non-yet-consumed `#SENOTECHANGE` command non-after the non-repeated roll head takes effect.
+    * For roll-type notes, If the roll end is an `8`, the nearest non-yet-consumed `#SENOTECHANGE` command at-or-after the `8` takes effect, otherwise the nearest non-yet-consumed `#SENOTECHANGE` command at-or-before the non-repeated roll head takes effect.
     * No effects on other note symbols but consumed.
   * *Proposal* (IID): If the `<enum-int-note-phoneticization>` is `0` or `-1`, the automatically assigned note phoneticization is used.
 * *Proposal* (IID): `#SENOTECHANGE <comma-separated-list-enum-int-note-phoneticization>`